cunnane/xloil/docs/source/GettingStarted.rst

 :any:`sql-getting-started`

 To configure the plugins being loaded, see :any:`core-edit-settings-files`.
-Some plugings, such as the python one, have several paths which must be set correctly - it will generally be easier to use these plugins by following their specific installation instructions.
+Some plugins, such as the python one, have several paths which must be set correctly - it will generally be easier to use these plugins by following their specific installation instructions.